lake-bramlett/portfolio/README.md

 ## Description

-_A singe page portfolio listing projects, skills, and an 'about me' section_
+_A singe page portfolio listing projects, skills, and an 'about me' section.
+See the full site on https://lake-bramlett.github.io/portfolio.
+Best viewed in Google Chrome. _

 ## Setup/Installation Requirements